 Burnaby, BC V5E 4M7

-- Acceptance letter from an accredited Canadian or Non-Canadian post-secondary institution
+- Copy of acceptance letter from an accredited Canadian or accredited Non-Canadian post-secondary institution

 - Short essay or story (300-400 words) about your Nikkei heritage and identity.
 Some topics ideas: "Growing up Nikkei" or "What it means to me to be Nikkei"

 - Letter explaining financial need (if applicable)